Consumer Medicine Information

 two weeks) a medicine called methylthioninium chloride (methylene blue).

 Do not take this medicine if you are taking:

 Taking PAXTINE together with either of the above medicines, which are medicines used

 to treat schizophrenia, can lead to serious side effects.

 Do not take this medicine after the expiry date printed on the pack or if the packaging

 If it has expired or is damaged, return it to your pharmacist for disposal.

-Take special care with Paxtine if you are over 65 years of age as Paxtine may cause a reduction in the amount of sodium within
+If you are over 65 years of age be aware as PAXTINE may cause a reduction in the amount

 If you are not sure whether you should start taking this medicine, talk to your doctor.